LMWafer/powerboard-driver/README.md

 `powerboard-driver` allows you to pilot powerboards over I2C, from a Single Board Computer (SBC) such as `Jetson Nano` or `Raspberry PI 3`.
 Ask a motor to turn in a direction, and the powerboard network takes care of everything !

-> `powerboard-driver` does not run on a `powerboard`'s MCU, but rather on a SBC.
-It's task is to interface thesaid SBC with multiple `powerboard-firmware` (i.e. multiple `powerboards`) on the same I2C wire.
+> `powerboard-driver` does not run on a `powerboard`'s MCU, but rather on a computer acting as master for boards.
+The driver's task is to interface thesaid computer with multiple `powerboard-firmware` (i.e. multiple `powerboards`) on the same I2C wire.

 This repository hosts code for:
 - C++ backbone;
 - Python interface;
+- ROS Wrapper;
-- Development Docker container;
+- Docker container for development;
 - Documentation.

-- Why this repo

 # I want my driver now !